commercelayer/commercelayer-sanity-template/README.md

 2. Rename the `/env.example` file to `.env` and add the following:

 - Your project ID, dataset, and token from [manage.sanity.io](https://manage.sanity.io).
-- Your sales_channels application client ID and base endpoint from [Commerce Layer](https://commercelayer.io).
-You can create this automatically by following our [onboarding guide](https://docs.commercelayer.io/developers/) or manually on the [Commerce Layer dashboard](https://dashboard.commercelayer.io/sign_up).
+- Your **Sales channels** application client ID and base endpoint from [Commerce Layer](https://commercelayer.io) (you can create this automatically by following our [onboarding guide](https://docs.commercelayer.io/developers) or manually on the [Commerce Layer dashboard](https://dashboard.commercelayer.io)).

 3. Run the command below to install the necessary dependencies of your project: